squinkylabs/Demo/README.md

 This Module has several reasons to exist:

-* It shows how to make a VCV Rack plugin purely in code, without using the normal python plugin creator.
 * It shows some very simple algorithms for making VCO waveforms.
 * It demonstrates some of the pitfalls of overly simplistic DSP code.
 * It shows how to implement polyphony.
+* It shows how to make a VCV Rack plugin purely in code, without using the normal python plugin creator.

+In most cases plugin authors will want to create their initial plugins with the python utility provided with the plugin SDK.
+We did it purely in code here because.

+* It's how we happen to make plugins.
+* Some people have expressed interest in how to make a plugin purely in code, so this project can be a reference for those developers.

-VCO1 produces three different waveforms: sine, saw, and a mutant parabolic saw.
+Demo VCOs produce three different waveforms: sine, saw, and a mutant parabolic saw.
 Each waveforms comes out on a different jack.

 ## VCO2